Poeloe/oop_surface_code/circuit_simulation/readme.md

                 True if the user has requested the method and (else) False if it was invoked by an internal method.

-    For which the known single-qubit gate are already provided:
+    For which the known single-qubit gates are already provided:
     * `X`
     * `Z`
     * `Y`